nrulerina/Netflix_Insights/README.md

 - **SQL Server**

 ## 📂 Files
 - `netflix_queries.sql` – Contains all SQL queries used in this analysis.
+- `netflix_sql_report.pdf` - Contains detailed insights and explanations of the findings.

 ## 📊 Dataset
 The dataset used in this project is sourced from Kaggle: